Film Training Manitoba’s Phantom Case Study Report

 • Excellent venue and thoroughly presented.

 • Great event!
-Loved that Edward’s and William’s son joined as guest speakers
+Loved that Edward’s and William’s son joined as guest speakers.

 • A+